|Roaster Location:||Driftless, Wisconsin|

 |Est. Price:||$18.00/12 ounces|

 Blind Assessment: Sweetly herb- and spice-toned.
 Lemongrass, ripe plum, cinnamon, baker’s chocolate, sarsaparilla in aroma and cup.
 Tart-leaning structure with high-toned acidity; plush, syrupy mouthfeel.
 The finish leads with notes of lemongrass and cinnamon in the short, with the root-beer-like sarsaparilla note returning in the long.

 Notes: This coffee tied for the highest rating in a cupping of coffees from Peru, Bolivia and Ecuador for Coffee Review’s March 2019 tasting report.
 Certified organic.
 Produced by Ilda María Mayo entirely of the Typica variety of Arabica.
 This is a wet-processed or “washed” coffee, meaning the fruit skin and pulp were removed from the beans immediately after harvesting and before drying.
-Kickapoo Coffee Roasters works directly with coffee cooperatives and growers to ensure high standards for quality, sustainability and farmer compensation.
-It operates one of the first on-site, solar-powered roasteries in the world.
-Visit kickapoocoffee.com or call (608) 637-2022 for more information.
+Wonderstate Coffee, formerly Kickapoo Coffee, is an award-winning roaster based in rural Wisconsin known for their commitment to guaranteeing higher pay for farmers and being the country’s first 100% solar powered roastery.
+Visit wonderstatecoffee.com or call (608) 637-2022 for more information.

 This review originally appeared in the March, 2019 tasting report: Revisiting the Andes: Coffees From Peru, Ecuador and Bolivia